wfwalker/marketplace-certs/README.txt

   rm -Rf certdb.tmp
   ./new_certdb.sh certdb.tmp
-  ./add_or_replace_root_cert.sh certdb.tmp marketplace-dev-public-root
-  ./add_or_replace_root_cert.sh certdb.tmp marketplace-dev-reviewers-root
+  ./add_or_replace_root_cert.sh certdb.tmp root-ca-reviewers-marketplace
   ./change_trusted_servers.sh full_unagi \
          "https://marketplace-dev.allizom.org,https://marketplace.firefox.com"
   ./push_certdb.sh full_unagi certdb.tmp

+If you want to add marketplace-dev support, add one or both of these before executing push_certdb.sh

+  ./add_or_replace_root_cert.sh certdb.tmp marketplace-dev-public-root
+  ./add_or_replace_root_cert.sh certdb.tmp marketplace-dev-reviewers-root

 These steps are done in separate scripts so that add_or_replace_root_cert.sh can be used for B2G desktop, which doesn't require the push/pull steps.